gbiz123/dispersions-dashboard/README.md

 Each module is accessible by clicking "AERMOD", "AERSCREEN", or "AERSURFACE" on the dashboard Other programs such as AERMET will be introduced gradually.

-## Phases
-This project is separated into phase 1 and phase 2.
-Phase 1 is mostly rework of the current UI, and getting the basic functionality working.
-Phase 2 involves introducing new functionality and building out the rest of the SaaS app.

-# Phase 1
-Phase 1 will consist mainly of fixing issues with the current implementation, and building a functional product.

 ## Dispersions API
 - Dispersions API: The API that executes the programs and lets the user fetch their results
 - API is described in dispersions-api.openapi.json